-- (a) Installation of hardware and software platforms for hosting applications and content. - (b) Hosting and distribution of third party applications and contents. - (c) Installing software for processing, counting and logging request for VAS. - (d) Takes responsibility for billing the customer and revenue collection, either by installing an in-house billing platform or outsourcing it to third parties.
+- (a) Installation of hardware and software platforms for hosting applications and Content. - (b) Hosting and distribution of third party applications and contents. - (c) Installing software for processing, counting and logging request for VAS. - (d) Takes responsibility for billing the customer and revenue collection, either by installing an in-house billing platform or outsourcing it to third parties.
 The content and application provider may collect payment directly from the subscriber via VAS prepaid voucher or other electronic payment platforms.
-Revenue collection, branding and advertising can however be outsourced to third parties. - (e) Remission of revenue due to developers based on agreed sharing formula. - (f) Collaborate with developers in determining a reasonable price for VAS products. - (g) Take responsibility for user authentication, traffic management, security, service delivery. - (h) Monitor and manage end-to-end quality of service in conjunction with other market players and taking charge of customer complaints, service level agreements and customer code of practice. - (i) There is no restriction to the types of value added services they can offer except for those that are banned by the Commission.
+Revenue collection, branding and advertising can however be outsourced to third parties.

+- (e) Remission of revenue due to developers based on agreed sharing formula. - (f) Collaborate with developers in determining a reasonable price for VAS products. - (g) Take responsibility for user authentication, traffic management, security and service delivery. - (h) Monitor and manage end-to-end quality of service in conjunction with other market players and taking charge of customer complaints, service level agreements and customer code of practice. - (i) There is no restriction to the types of value added services they can offer except that they cannot offer those that are banned by the Commission and/or those that are not permissible under the relevant Nigerian Laws that may then be in force.
 For tele-marketing and e-adverts, they must adhere to the modes of delivery specified by the Commission as stated in chapter 5 of this framework and other conditions. - (j) Must meet minimum technical specifications outlined in the technical framework attached as Annexe 1 to this framework.